 Although my collector base is small, my work can be found in private collections around the world.
 I am so fortunate to have found collectors who also become friends.

 My Philanthropic work began in earnest in September 2019 when I launched a 30 Illustrated Bookmarks of Endangered Species in 30 Days challenge for myself to raise money for the World Wildlife Fund.
-10 of the Bookmarks were filmed being made and the entire limited edition sets were sold-out almost immediately on pre-order.
+The entire limited-edition sets were sold-out almost immediately on pre-order.
 I will be offering the set as a smaller format re-release in 2021.

 The overwhelming sense of fulfillment I felt at its completion stayed with me long after the project was over and I knew I had found my calling.
 Now - everything I create is linked to a charity to which I donate a minimum of 10% and in some cases 100% of all my proceeds.
 You can find out more about that on my Partners in Giving page.